 Heat and movement cause blood vessels to dilate.
-Massaging the area for a few minutes, and using a warm compress beforehand, can help increase circulation initially.
+A donor should consider wearing something warm before donating.
+Even a blanket can be helpful, as being cold naturally causes vasoconstriction of blood vessels close to the skin.
+Massaging the area of choice for a few minutes, and/or using a warm compress, heating pad, heel warmer, etc. beforehand, can help increase circulation initially.
+It should be warm and comfortable, not hot.
 Be aware, however, that this can potentially cause inflammation later.
-It may also lead to the fruition of a terribly awkward scenario. (ドキドキ … )
+It may also lead to the fruition of a potentially awkward scenario. (ドキドキ … )

 Aspirin has anti-platelet properties that, if taken a few hours beforehand, can help slow the process of clotting.
 Keep in mind that, despite its commonality and seemingly innocuous nature, aspirin usage can result in serious, possibly life threatening side-effects.
 Severe and/or excessive bleeding (both internally & externally), ASA poisoning, gastrointestinal injury, hepatotoxic liver damage, and kidney failure are but a few of the problems that can occur, especially with abuse and the neglect of safety / dosage guidelines.

 It should go without saying but here it is: never stab your donor.
 There are a variety of reasons why this is not only an extremely dangerous / unacceptable action, but also ineffective for our purposes.
 Drawing a blade carefully across the skin, cutting only the surface capillaries, is the safest option for this type of bleeding.
 Doing this in an X-like manner can offer more flow at the origin and yield a better bleed.
 Similarly, making multiple cuts that are parallel and closer together can also help bring more to the surface.
 The onset of clotting can be somewhat discouraged by wiping gently with sterile saline pads.
-A lot of caution is recommended here.
-Doing this can potentially cause irritation, introduce contamination, and cause more damage to the wound area / channel.
+A lot of caution is recommended here – doing this can potentially cause irritation, introduce contamination (bacteria, etc.), and cause more damage to the wound area / channel.

-Despite the innate urge, it is generally not advised to place your mouth on the wound itself or to bite.
+I’ll say it again: despite the innate urge, it is generally not advised to place your mouth on the wound itself or to bite.
 Whilst always recommended, brushing your teeth/tongue and using mouthwash beforehand are not sufficient means to ensuring sterility nor safety.
 The potential for causing bacterial infections, even transmitting pathogens, still remain if you choose this path.
+If you believe your mouth to be completely safe and worry free, I invite you to rinse it with a salt water solution to see just how fragile it really is..
 Many compromise the situation by letting the blood run away from the wound, where they (somewhat precariously) maneuver it into their mouths – carefully though, as to not to contaminate the source.

 Pre / Post Cleanup and Care